-Gavin Macgregor-Skinner, a nationally-recognized authority on global threats from infectious disease, is Abt Associates’ senior global health security advisor.
-In this role he works with colleagues at Abt to address such questions as: How does a government strengthen and sustain its core public health capacities, as demanded by the International Health Regulations?
-What counts as a global health security concern?
-In the context of governance of global health, how to distil and translate lessons learned from other programs?
+Gavin Macgregor-Skinner, a nationally recognized authority on global threats from infectious disease, is Abt Associates’ senior global health security advisor.
+In this role he works with colleagues at Abt to address questions related to health governance, global health security, and lessons learned to share with other programs.

-After serving in the Australian and British militaries, he was selected by the U.K. Department for International Development for the Associate Professional Officer Scheme.
-He learned epidemiology as an Epidemic Intelligence Service Officer at the U.S. Centers for Disease Control and Prevention, and was a Global Health Fellow at USAID.
+After serving in the Australian and British militaries, he was selected by the U.K. Department for International Development for its Associate Professional Officer Scheme.
+He learned epidemiology as an epidemic intelligence service officer at the U.S. Centers for Disease Control and Prevention, and was a global health fellow at USAID.

 - Infectious disease outbreaks and responses